JoeNyland/joenyland.github.io/_posts/2015-10-27-stop_wrapping_in_pre_tags.md

 {% highlight scss %}
 // Make sure that <code> blocks in <pre> tags don't get wrapped.
-// This is required as Bootstrap makes code blocks in pre wrap, for some reason.... pre > code {
+// This is required as Bootstrap makes code blocks in pre wrap, for some reason... pre > code {
   overflow: auto;
   word-wrap: normal;